- GDP (PPP):

 - FDI Inflow:

-Georgia’s economic freedom score is 75.9, making its economy the 16th freest in the 2019 Index.
-Its overall score has decreased by 0.3 point, with a sharp drop in judicial effectiveness and lower scores on government integrity and monetary freedom exceeding a big gain in financial freedom.
-Georgia is ranked 8th among 44 countries in the Europe region, and its overall score is above the regional and world averages.
+Georgia’s economic freedom score is 77.2, making its economy the 12th freest in the 2021 Index.
+Its overall score has increased by 0.1 point, primarily because of an improvement in the government spending score.
+Georgia is ranked 7th among 45 countries in the Europe region, and its overall score is above the regional and world averages.

-The flat income tax rate is 20 percent, and the flat corporate tax rate is 15 percent.
-Other taxes include value-added and dividends taxes.
-The overall tax burden equals 25.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 29.6 percent of the country’s output (GDP), and budget deficits have averaged 1.1 percent of GDP.
-Public debt is equivalent to 44.9 percent of GDP.
+The flat individual income tax rate is 20 percent, and the flat corporate tax rate is 15 percent.
+Other taxes include a value-added tax.
+There are no payroll or capital gains taxes.
+The overall tax burden equals 21.7 percent of total domestic income.
+Government spending has amounted to 27.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.0 percent of GDP.
+Public debt is equivalent to 41.1 percent of GDP.

-The combined value of exports and imports is equal to 112.6 percent of GDP.
-The average applied tariff rate is 0.7 percent.
-As of June 30, 2018, according to the WTO, Georgia had 66 nontariff measures in force.
+Georgia has 13 preferential trade agreements in force.
+The trade-weighted average tariff rate is 2.0 percent, and 66 nontariff measures are in effect.
 There are some restrictions on foreign ownership of agricultural land.
 With the banking sector growing, access to financing has improved.
 Capital markets continue to evolve, but the stock exchange remains small.
+In 2020, the central bank took several measures to support banking-sector capital and liquidity.